How to configure AVIF fallbacks for Safari 14

 Validation, Metrics & Debugging

 Verify format negotiation using CLI tools and synthetic testing.
-Monitor LCP shifts, payload reduction, and cache hit ratios.
-If Safari 14 displays broken images, trace the Accept header chain, confirm MIME type registration, and validate CDN Vary configuration.
-Follow the recovery paths below to restore rendering stability.
+If Safari 14 displays broken images, trace the Accept header chain, confirm MIME type registration, and verify CDN Vary configuration.

 CLI Validation Steps